 Using public transportation around Budapest is straight forward; you will have tickets machines at some of the bus stops; you can change the language to English and easily pay for your ticket.
 They do accept cards and cash, very handy! – And you can choose from single, 24 hours or 7 days passes.
 A single ticket costs 350 HUF.

-Now that you know about accommodation and how to get around the city, check our itinerary:
+Now that you know about accommodation and how to get around the city, you are probably wondering what to do in Budapest in 2 days, so check it out our itinerary:

 Our day started very early in the morning, we headed to a sort of fast food/café chain called Cserpes Tejivo to have breakfast – a cosy not at all touristic place.
 They have a variety of pastries and fresh sandwiches plus lots of different milk beverages; in fact, tejivo means “the milk bar”, and you can get different flavours of milk, you will certainly find something nice to drink.
 It’s definitely a great experience as you can feel like a local.
 We paid £6 for 2 cinnamon pastries, a sandwich and 2 beverages.